cokelid/ChocoButler/README.md

 ## Usage

-ChocoButler will first check for outdated packages on start-up, and every N hours thereafter).
+ChocoButler will first check for outdated packages on start-up, and every N hours thereafter.
 To check on-demand, right-click on the ChocoButler icon in the system tray and click "Check for outdated packages now".

 Normally the brown ChocoButler icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
 When outdated packages are found, a popup will display also.